yedhink/bashed-on-a-feeling/README.md

 ## customizing symbols

 **note that the editing , after installation, should be done on `.bashed-gitprompt.sh` file in your home(~) directory for the changes to take place**
-you can easily change any symbols used by the prompt.
-Take a look to the file [.bashed-gitprompt.sh]() . you will find a bunch of variables, each of them with its default value. the variable names were meant to be auto-explanatory.
+you can easily change any symbols used by the prompt. take a look to the file [.bashed-gitprompt.sh]() . you will find a bunch of variables, each of them with its default value. the variable names were meant to be auto-explanatory.
 Something like

 ```bash
 	: ${untracked_files:='?'}
 ```
-You can change the symbols with your custom ones , just by editing the line(s) like above one and replacing current symbol with yours ;)
+you can change the symbols with your custom ones , just by editing the line(s) like above one and replacing current symbol with yours ;)

 ## normal prompt - when you're not in a git directory
 the prompt works in a way that it shows a git prompt only when you're in a git repo , otherwise a normal prompt of your choice will be displayed. inorder to customize the normal prompt , edit the line `export PS1=` inside the function `gitprompt()` in your `.bashrc` after installation.